ML-groupproject/credit-card-fraud-detection/README.md

    Gaussian Naive Bayes is a variant of Naive Bayes that follows Gaussian normal distribution and supports continuous data.
 Naive Bayes are a group of supervised machine learning classification algorithms based on the Bayes theorem.
 It is a simple classification technique, but has high functionality.

 # CONCLUSION
 The dataset was highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
-To Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
-Confusion matrix accuracy is not meaningful for unbalanced classification.
+To resolve class imbalance, we used Synthetic Minority Over-sampling Technique (SMOTE) and applied XGBoost on the oversampled dataset.
+Also used Catboost model to resolve imbalance in dataset.
+For measuring the accuracy score of each of the algorithms, we calculated and plotted area under ROC curve.
+ROC AOC of all the models:
+Isolation forest: 0.94
+Catboost: 0.7
+XG Boost: 0.99
+Logistic Regression: 0.7
+Gaussian Naive Bayes: 0.9
+KNN Classifier: 0.577

+Concluding, XGBoost model including SMOTE applied on the model as the efficient model.